 Like each dog has a different personality, they also have different motivations.
 And the same reward may motivate two dogs to different degrees, too.

-Get to know what your puppy loves best – treats, affection, playtime, even what kind of treats or games – and use it to best motivate him in training.
+Get to know what your puppy loves best – treats, affection, playtime, even what kind of treats or games – and use it to motivate him in training best.

 48. Find a Peaceful Place Free From Distractions For Training

-For the initial few days training your puppy in a single location that’s free from distractions that’ll steal his attention.
+For the initial few days train your puppy in a single location that’s free from distractions that’ll steal his attention.

-Remember that tricks and commands don’t come naturally to a dog, so you’ll need his full attention if you are to get anywhere at all in the training.
+Remember that tricks and commands don’t come naturally to a dog, so you’ll need his full attention to get anywhere in training.

 Once your puppy has got the gist of the trick or command and gets it right a few times, you should start varying the location.